 According to this belief, the unifying factor among intercessor and the recipients of grace is that which Catholics call the mystical body of Christ.

 Contemplative intercessors are usually believed to be more spiritually aware and pure than intercessees.
-To borrow from Plato‘s cave analogy, the dynamic could roughly be viewed as follows: One who’s dug their way out of a deep, dark cave shines a light down from above to try to help those still lost and struggling in the underground depths.
+To borrow from Plato‘s cave analogy, the dynamic could be viewed as follows: One who has dug their way out of a deep, dark cave shines a light down from above to try to help those still lost and struggling in the underground depths.

 Taking all this popular wisdom at face value, it seems likely that intercession isn’t just a one way street.
 Most of us probably intercede for one another, and at different times throughout the day.
 This dynamic relationship arguably involves a complex interplay of higher and lower personality traits and influences that are activated in daily life and throughout human history.